-Guiding Principles Core Capabilities
+Guiding Principles

-Enable wise management of estuaries, coasts, and ocean in Central and

-Northern California.

-- Work as a collaborative of marine experts and stakeholders to underpin sound data collection, decision-making, and conservation of the marine environment and species. - Make integrated, high-quality data readily available for the benefit of society in sustaining ocean habitats and resources, and expanding California's Blue Economy. - Foster nimble public-private partnerships to collaboratively advance stakeholderdriven, science-based, and regionally focused solutions. - Maintain our vibrant partnership with Southern California Coastal Ocean Observing System (SCCOOS) to address California's statewide needs and priorities. - Provide coordinated and transparent data collection and delivery across disciplines, adhering to the FAIR (findable, accessible, interoperable, and reusable) data principles. - Improve technology readiness, enhance model prediction, and expand capacity to foster resilience to ocean change-particularly in the areas of biogeochemistry, biology, and ecosystem variables.
+- Enable wise management of the ocean, coasts, and estuaries in Central and Northern California. - Provide information about our ocean, coasts, and estuaries that is relevant to diverse communities.
+We will do this by investing in new partnerships and making every stage of the data creation and sharing process more relevant, accessible, and equitable. - Work as a collaborative of marine experts and stakeholders to underpin sound data collection, decision-making, and conservation of the marine environment and species. - Make integrated, high-quality data readily available for the benefit of society in sustaining ocean habitats and resources, and expanding California's Blue Economy. - Foster nimble public-private partnerships to collaboratively advance stakeholderdriven, science-based, and regionally focused solutions. - Maintain our vibrant partnership with Southern California Coastal Ocean Observing System (SCCOOS) to address California's statewide needs and priorities. - Provide coordinated and transparent data collection and delivery across disciplines, adhering to the FAIR (findable, accessible, interoperable, and reusable) data principles. - Improve technology readiness, enhance model prediction, and expand capacity to foster resilience to ocean change particularly in the areas of biogeochemistry, biology, and ecosystem variables.